grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ```

-Note that the factory can create many different types of messages depending on what is inside the raw data, but from the perspective of the user of the factory, this is irrelevant.
+The factory can create many different types of messages depending on what is inside the raw data, but from the perspective of the user of the factory, this is irrelevant.
 All that it knows is that it gets a `Message`, thus, it (and the rest of the code operating on messages in the whole application for that matter) can be written as general-purpose logic, containing no "special cases" dependent on type of message:

 ```csharp
 var message = _messageFactory.NewInstanceFrom(rawData);